radius-project/radius/docs/content/concepts/overview-concept/index.md

 #### Using computed values in a binding

 In addition to expressing a *logical* relationship, a Binding may provide access to *computed values* such as a URI or connection string.
 These values are used to support loose-coupling in application code.
 The consumer of a binding can specify how wire up a *computed value* to an application concern.
-These items are computed when the related resource is deployed.

 For example, in the Radius application below, the `webapp` Component `uses` a Binding from the Component named `db`.
 For that Binding, the environment variable `DBCONNECTION` is being set to the `db` Component's MongoDB connection string.